-If you have received a Compliance Letter from a Certificated Enforcement Agency (use to be known as Bailiffs) then you can either:
+If you have received a compliance letter from a Certificated Enforcement Agency (previously known as bailiffs) then you can either:

 - contact them on the telephone number provided to make arrangements for payment.
-They are unable to discuss details of a Penalty Charge Notice with you
+They are unable to discuss details of a penalty charge notice (PCN) with you

-- make an out of time witnes statement, if you meet any of the following conditions:
+- make an out of time witness statement, if you meet any of the following conditions: